FieldShield Features and Benefits

 Re-ID Risk Scoring

-Reports based on peer-reviewed quasi-identifier analysis help data governance teams comply with the HIPAA Expert Determination Method rule and FERPA requirements for non-reidentifiability.
+Graphical and detailed reports from peer-reviewed quasi-identifier statistical analysis help data governance teams comply with the HIPAA Expert Determination Method rule and FERPA requirementsfor low-likelihood re-identification.

 Blurring and generalization